 - Knowing the System.
 Ability to listen to multiple, competing perspectives in order to discover leverage points for making change in systems.

 - Intervening in Yourself.
 Ability to adopt new ways of doing things and to let go of old habits in order to succeed in new leadership roles.

 - Intervening in the System.
 How to work with others to create a vision, set goals, and share responsibility for achieving success.

 |Coro Fellows in Public Affairs||Public Allies Pittsburgh||NEXT Neighborhood Leaders||Women in Leadership|

 |Full-time, nine month program for college graduates interested in acquiring the knowledge, skill and networks to be able to be an effective cross sector leader.||Full-time, 10 month program for youth interested in leadership training and/or exploring careers in the nonprofit sector.||Part-time, two year program for diverse, early career professionals from all sectors who are interested in learning and working with others to fulfill their visions for their community.||Part-time, 6 month program for diverse, early-career professionals with a passion to improve the status of women through leadership development.|

-Click HERE to listen to a 5 minute KQV Radio interview with CEO Greg Crowley on how Coro’s five programs prepare young adults to be ethical and effective leaders.
+Click here to listen to a 5 minute KQV Radio interview with President & CEO Greg Crowley on how Coro’s programs prepare next generation leaders to be effective collaborators.